trautman/crowd-navigation-simulator/README.md

-# ORCA‐Sim: BRNE vs DWA in Pedestrian Crowds
+# ORCA‐Sim: BRNE vs DWA in Pedestrian Crowds A TEST